akinwilson/dcbay/README.md

 ******
 **Note**: this bucket has been created **without** terraform.
 Hence, you must manage and track it on your own.
 Deleting it when you stop hosting the site.
 For this, a script is provide.

-Next you will next to `init`, `plan` and `apply` infra deployment to AWS.
+Next you will next to `init`, `plan` and `apply` the infra deployment to AWS.
 You can do this by running:

 ```
 terraform init